JasminDreasond/Tiny-Essentials/docs/v1/basics/fileManager.md

 🛟 Creates a timestamped `.bak` copy of the file.

+### `getLatestBackupPath(filePath: string, ext: string = 'bak'): void`

+📦 Returns the **most recent backup file path** for a given file, without modifying anything.
+Useful for checking which backup would be restored.

 ### `restoreLatestBackup(filePath: string, ext: string = 'bak'): void`

 ♻️ Restores the most recent backup for the file.